threefoldfoundation/www_freeflow_life/content/home/index.md

 ## THE FREEFLOW <br> VISION.

-### Our vision is to the create a better digital life
+### Our vision is to the create a better digital life.

-We are on our way to achieve this vision by setting up a new internet, a global network of decentralized compute and storage and by creating a safer and more private digital identity for everyone.
+We are on our way to achieving this vision by setting up a new internet, a global network of decentralized compute and storage and by creating a safer and more private digital identity for everyone.

 <br>